TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 The initial project contains several builders in the *Generate* menu.
 The *Generate Java bytecode* builder calls the `generate-jbc` strategy which is defined in `trans/codegen/build.str`.
 The implementation relies on a strategy `program-to-jbc`, which transforms MiniJava programs into Java bytecode.
-We provided an implemntation of `program-to-jbc` that always fails in `trans/codegen/classes.str`.
+We provide an implementation of `program-to-jbc` that always fails in `trans/codegen/classes.str`.

 You need to implement `program-to-jbc`.
 You will do this stepwise over the remaining labs.